devuloopers/KNet/README.md

 5. Continue to Home and explicitly start inspection.
 6. Inspect the resulting traffic on KNet Desktop.

-The companion can rediscover a paired desktop after application restarts and network changes.
+The current companion implementation can rediscover a paired desktop after application restarts and network changes.
 If the desktop is temporarily unavailable, the stable unavailable state remains visible while discovery retries in the background.

 ## Architecture

 KNet uses clean dependency direction: portable contracts and application workflows are inward; engines, storage, connectivity adapters, and product shells are outward.
-Only product roots own dependency-injection declarations.
+Dependency-injection declarations remain in the product layer, including the shared companion product graph.

 <p align="center">
   <a href="docs/assets/knet-architecture.svg">